Hansh532/chess/README.md

 - depending on the position passed pawn on the seventh can be worth 3 pawns
 - it can also be worth 2 because it is passed, so passed pawns must be pushed!

+# Before a game
+Take a relaxing day before, no intensive excersize or chess study.
+Eat 2 hours before the game and take a nap.
+Do some tactics slightly above your level just before the game, to activate your brain.